 - Inflammation of the covering around the heart (pericarditis) – let your doctor or nurse know if you have any pain in the centre of your chest

 - A sore throat

-- Liver changes that are mild and unlikely to cause symptoms – they will usually go back to normal when treatment is finished, but you will have regular blood tests to check how well your liver is working
+- Liver changes that are mild and unlikely to cause symptoms – they will usually go back to normal when treatment is finished

 - Difficulty passing urine – let your doctor or nurse know straight away if you need to pass urine but nothing will come out

 - Blood clots – let your nurse or doctor know if you have a sore, painful, red area on your leg or sudden chest pain and breathlessness